DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

 Custom Experiments
 ========================

-To build a new experiment, first create a new project folder somewhere on your computer.
-Based on the example experiment ``expertiments/example_experiment``, follow the steps below:
+To build a new experiment, create a new folder inside the ``experiments/`` directory of the repository.
+Based on the example experiment ``experiments/example_experiment``, follow the steps below:

 Constants file
 --------------